 The App Association represents thousands of small business software application development companies and technology firms that create the technologies that drive internet of things (IoT) use cases across consumer and enterprise contexts.
-Today, the value of the ecosystem the App Association represents-which we call the app economy-is \$1.8 trillion and is responsible for 6.1 million American jobs, while serving as a key driver of the \$8 trillion IoT revolution.2 Alongside the world's rapid embrace of mobile technology, our members create the innovative solutions that power IoT across modalities and segments of the economy.
-We support OMB's goal of ensuring federal agencies instill proper safeguards that prioritize economic and national security, privacy, civil liberties and more when utilizing AI and other advancements in technology and innovation.
+Today, the value of the ecosystem the App Association represents-which we call the app economy-is \$1.8 trillion and is responsible for 6.1 million American jobs, while serving as a key driver of the \$8 trillion IoT revolution.
+Alongside the world's rapid embrace of mobile technology, our members create the innovative solutions that power IoT across modalities and segments of the economy.